StefanHaslhofer/HardwareDesign/README.md

 In order to establish communication between the ESP32 and the core I needed to find possible connection.
 Accordion to the [ULX3S manual](https://github.com/emard/ulx3s/blob/master/doc/MANUAL.md) J1 pins GP,GN 11-13 are shared with the ESP32.
 I then allocated a designated area in the [memory](rtl/dmem.vhd) for data sent/recieved via those pin connections.

+TODO write about problems with programming esp32 (probably a power issue, also i "bricked" the ulx3s) and write about problem with PIN 26 ouput (was always high)
+Programm on esp32 was only running when passthru is applied (probably because some ports GPIOs are undefined?)